Charge and Antipodal Matching across Spatial Infinity: Gravity at spatial infinity

-are the leading non-vanishing terms of the electric and magnetic parts of the Weyl tensor, respectively.
-We see that the fields $\sigma$ and $k_{ab}$ play the role of potentials for these two fields.
+The fields $\sigma$ and $k_{ab}$ play the role of potentials for the two components of the Weyl tensor.
 In order to allow for a well-posed action principle, the trace of $k_{ab}$ must vanish as part of the boundary conditions \cite{Compere:2011ve},

-At this stage, Einstein's equations reduce to dynamical equations on the three-dimensional de Sitter hyperboloid $\mathcal{H}$, which can be solved order by order in the $\rho^{-1}$ expansion.
+Given these definitions and boundary conditions, Einstein's equations reduce to dynamical equations on the three-dimensional de Sitter hyperboloid $\mathcal{H}$, which can be solved order by order in the $\rho^{-1}$ expansion.
 The leading order fields $\sigma, k_{ab}$ and $i_{ab}$ satisfy homogeneous partial differential equations, and act as sources for the subleading field $j_{ab}$.
 More specifically, the homogeneous equations satisfied by the leading fields are given by

 and

 The inhomogeneous equation satisfied by the subleading field $j_{ab}$ is given by

 subject to the constraints